List of Boardwalk Empire characters: Eric Sebso

 Agent Sebso (Erik Weiner) is a recurring character in Season 1.
 He is a Jewish FBI Agent and Van Alden's junior partner.

 Mary Dittrich

 Mary Dittrich (Lisa Joyce) is a recurring character in Season 1.
 She is a photographer's assistant and Angela Darmody's lover.

 Pearl

 Pearl (Emily Meade) is a guest character in Season 1.
 She is a prostitute and Jimmy Darmody's lover whilst he is in Chicago briefly.

 Edward L. Bader

 Edward L. Bader (Kevin O'Rourke) is a recurring character in Seasons 1-4.
 He is the Atlantic City mayor based on the real-life historical figure of the same name.

 Jim Neary

 James Neary (Robert Clohessy) is a recurring character in Seasons 1-2 and a guest character in flashbacks in Season 5 where he is portrayed by Marcus Anturri as a child in 1884 and Scott Moreau as a young man in 1897.
-He is one of Nucky's political cronies and ward bosses who is also his and Eli's childhood buddy and frenemy.
+He is one of Nucky's political cronies and ward bosses, as well as a childhood friend of Nucky and Eli.